broadinstitute/gnomad-constraint/gnomad_constraint/plots/README.md

 ```R
 renv::restore()
 ```
+This command should be run with the working directory in R set to the directory that contains the 'renv.lock' file.
 For more detailed information on `renv`, please refer to the official `renv`
 documentation: [Using `renv` with R](https://rstudio.github.io/renv/articles/renv.html).

 ## Generating Constraint Plots